 What is a Topical Bible Study

 It is essential for us as believers to be consistent in our study of the word of God.
 This consistency helps us to press into God’s heart for different seasons we find ourselves in.
 It also allows us to gain insight into questions we may have concerning God’s character, purpose, and plans for our lives.
 When we are faced with these ideas, a topical bible study is the perfect way to focus our bible study time.

 So, what does “topical study” mean?

 Well, a topical study is a method of studying the bible that involves meditating on scripture specific to a word, phrase, problem, or thought.
 Most topical bible studies start with the question, “What does the bible say about _____.”
-This question is a powerful one to ask, because it leads even the newest believer into a journey of study studying the Word of God, and any meaningful time spent studying scriptures is time well spent
+This question is a powerful one to ask, because it leads even the newest believer on a journey of study studying the Word of God, and any meaningful time spent studying scriptures is time well spent

 How to do a Topical Study

-Once you have determined that you would like to study the bible topically the next order of business is to grab your bible and get started!
+Once you have determined that you would like to study the Bible topically the next order of business is to grab your bible and get started!
 The steps are quite simple and before you know it you will be well on your way to getting to know God better through the topical method of bible study.